SteelCompendium/data-md-dse/Bestiary/Dynamic Terrain/Mechanisms/Portcullis.md

   - name: Typical Space
     value: 2 x 1-square area, up to a 4 x 2-square area
 features:
+  - type: feature
+    feature_type: trait
-  - name: Deactivate
+    name: Deactivate
     icon: 🌀
     effects:
       - effect: As a maneuver, a creature adjacent to a portcullis can make an **Agility test**.
-        t1: The creature triggers the portcullis and is affected as if in its area.
+        tier1: The creature triggers the portcullis and is affected as if in its area.
-        t2: The portcullis is deactivated but the creature is slowed (EoT).
+        tier2: The portcullis is deactivated but the creature is slowed (EoT).
-        t3: The portcullis is deactivated and doesn't trigger.
+        tier3: The portcullis is deactivated and doesn't trigger.
+  - type: feature
+    feature_type: trait
-  - name: Activate
+    name: Activate
     icon: ❕
     effects:
       - effect: A pressure plate, switch, or other linked trigger is activated.
+      - name: Effect
-      - effect: The **Heavy Gate** ability.
+        effect: The **Heavy Gate** ability.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Heavy Gate
+    name: Heavy Gate
     icon: ❗️
     keywords:
       - Area
       - Weapon
-    type: Free triggered action
+    usage: Free triggered action
     distance: Special
     target: Each creature and object in the area
     trigger: A pressure plate, switch, or other linked trigger is activated.